Bill Esterson: Parliamentary career

 At the 2010 general election, Esterson was elected to Parliament as MP for Sefton Central with 41.9% of the vote and a majority of 3,862.

 Esterson contributed to the Hillsborough debate in the House of Commons on 17 October 2011 by reading directly the words of a bereaved father.
 In September 2011 he contributed to the book What next for Labour?
 Ideas for a new generation.
 His chapter was entitled A Campaigning Party.

 In January 2015, Esterson proposed a bill which would introduce compulsory labelling of alcoholic drinks warning about potential dangers from drinking during pregnancy.

 At the 2015 general election, Esterson was re-elected as MP for Sefton Central with an increased vote share of 53.8% and an increased majority of 11,846.

 He was made Shadow Minister for Small Business following Jeremy Corbyn's election as Leader of the Labour Party in September 2015.
 However, he supported Owen Smith in the failed attempt to replace Corbyn in the 2016 leadership election.
 In October 2016, he was made Shadow Minister for International Trade.

 Esterson was again re-elected at the snap 2017 general election with an increased vote share of 63% and an increased majority of 15,618.
 At the 2019 general election, Esterson was again re-elected, with a decreased vote share of 57.5% and a decreased majority of 15,122.

-Esterson endorsed Keir Starmer in the 2020 Labour Party leadership election.
-After Starmer's victory in the contest, Esterson was sacked as Shadow Small Business Minister, but reappointed as Shadow International Trade Minister.
+Esterson endorsed Keir Starmer in the 2020 Labour leadership election.
+Following Starmer's victory in the contest, Esterson was sacked as Shadow Small Business Minister, but reappointed as Shadow International Trade Minister.
 He became Shadow Minister for Business and Industry as part of Starmer's shadow cabinet reshuffle.

 In the 2023 British shadow cabinet reshuffle, he became Shadow Minister for Roads.

 At the 2024 general election, Esterson was again re-elected, with a decreased vote share of 56.4% and an increased majority of 18,282.